-From the heatmaps presented in Fig. 10, it is possible to verify that in both cases these events are registered with a higher incidence of the downtown area of the city.
 Cases regarding Degraded building, wall, scarp or slope have higher incidences in the following parishes: Penha de França, Arrois, Avenidas Novas, Misericórdia, Santo António, São Vicente, Ajuda, São Domindos de Benfica and Campolide.
 On the other hand, the occurrences related to Illegal occupation of buildings have a higher incidence in the parishes of Arroios, São Vicente, Santo António, Penha de França, Misericórdia, and the historical downtown area.

-3.3 Prediction Process
+3.3 Prediction process

 In this phase, predictive models were applied to predict disasters.
-Since this is a classification problem and the attribute that is intended to be predicted is a categorical attribute ("Occurrence Type"), supervised classification algorithms [68] were applied and then compared to determine the most efficient classification algorithm for this case.
+Since this is a classification problem and the variable that is intended to be predicted is a categorical variable ("Occurrence Type"), supervised classification algorithms [68] were applied and then compared to determine the most efficient classification algorithm for this case.
 The following predictive models were applied: Random Forest, Decision Tree Classifier, Support Vector Machine, Gaussian Naive Bayes, and Logistic Regression.

-Before proceeding to the application of the predictive models it was necessary to make a feature selection, i.e., the selection of relevant attributes for the construction of the predictive models, and the feature selection was conducted using the correlation matrix presented in Fig. 11.

-Fig. 11.
-Correlation matrix

-Considering the data presented in the correlation matrix, only the attributes that have greater correlation with the attribute Occurrence Type were selected, since it is the target attribute (independent attribute).
-Thus, the following attributes were selected as dependent or explanatory attributes (dependent attributes): "PRCP" (precipitation), "RH" (relative humidity), "Num of people", "Num of vehicles", "Avg building age", Avg air temp", "Resident pop", and Avg WS" (average wind speed).
+Before proceeding to the application of the predictive models it was necessary to make a feature selection, i.e., the selection of relevant variables for the construction of the predictive models, and the feature selection was conducted using the correlation matrix presented in Fig. 11.
+Considering the data presented in the correlation matrix, only the variables that have greater correlation with the variable Occurrence Type were selected, since it is the target variable (independent variable).
+Thus, the following variables were selected as dependent or explanatory variables (dependent variables): "PRCP", "RH" "Num of people", "Num of vehicles", "Avg building age", Avg air temp", "Resident pop", and Avg WS".

 To train the predictive models, it was necessary to split the data to allow not only the training but also the testing of the models.
-The training set is used to find the relationship between dependent and independent attributes, while the test set evaluates the model's performance.
+The training set is used to find the relationship between dependent and independent variables, while the test set evaluates the model's performance.
 In numerical terms, the division was made so that 70% of the data was for training and the remaining 30% of the data was for model testing.

-After defining the X and Y attributes and dividing the data for testing and training, the algorithms were applied, and the predictive results were analyzed.
-It is important to emphasize that all algorithms were applied twice, wherein a first moment they were applied without hyperparameters and in a second moment, with the purpose of improving the performance of these algorithms, functions that present the best set of hyperparameters.
+After defining the X and Y variables and dividing the data for testing and training, the algorithms were applied, and the predictive results were analyzed.
+It is important to emphasize that all algorithms were applied twice, wherein a first moment they were applied without hyperparameters and in a second moment, with the purpose of improving the performance of these algorithms, functions that present the best set of hyperparameters were applied and the algorithms were reapplied considering the hyperparameters.
 The graph in Fig. 12 shows the summary of the predictive results for each model after tuning.